hetmanskyi-cloud/AWS/terraform/scripts/README.md

 - Does not rely on environment variables — uses constants from wp-config.php for security and consistency
 - Provides detailed error messages for troubleshooting

+#### 6.6 WordPress Source Repository
+- To ensure installation consistency and avoid dependency on external downloads, WordPress is cloned from a dedicated GitHub mirror maintained within this project.
+This mirror repository contains only the official WordPress release (without themes or plugins) and is not modified, allowing seamless updates and version control integration.

 ---

 ## 7. Example Usage